 Other Assets - Expenses that benefit more than one reporting period are charged to Prepaid Expenses and expensed over its service period.
 Examples include insurance premiums, software site licenses and service contracts.
-In 1996 the Authority issued the Series 1996 special obligation bonds to fund various projects for the Maine Department of Transportation (MaineDOT).
-The proceeds were recorded as a prepaid expense amortized over the life of the debt service of the bonds.
-The bonds were refunded in 1998 and again in 2008.
-The prepaid expense was fully amortized in 2018.

 Restricted Assets - Restricted assets of the Authority represent bond proceeds designated for construction, and other monies required to be restricted for debt service, operations, maintenance, renewal and replacement.